Skip to content

 Now someone who uses this report will recognize the total number of failures that customers are experiencing over all cellular carriers.

-These search results total the Successful and Failures of sales transactions per carrier.
-There is also an option to create a label for the totals.
-Adding the qualifier “labelfield=” will accomplish this:
+These search results total the successes and failures of sales transactions per carrier.
+In addition, there is also an option to create a label for the totals.
+Adding the qualifier labelfield= will accomplish this:

 sourcetype="mint:network" statusCode=*| stats count(eval(match(failed,"False"))) AS Successes, count(eval(match(failed,"True"))) AS Failures BY carrier| addcoltotals labelfield="Total Failures"